Live in a cramped hotel room with a view of a parking lot?

 OUR AIRBNB POD AT POOLEWE

 We were excited at our first pod-stay!
 Ideally located in front of and almost on Loch Ewe.
-We could get awesome views of the loch and the mountains beyond from the front deck.
+We could get lovely views of the loch and the mountains beyond from the front deck.
 There is a gate and an upward climbing drive to reach the pod.

 There are two bedrooms, a living-cum-dining area and a small modern kitchen fitted in a compact way in the pod.
 Innovative arched wooden panels on the ceiling add to its cuteness.
 Huge glass doors and windows provide views of the loch in front and flora and fauna behind.
 Here are some images.